-Proofpoint researchers recently discovered critical vulnerabilities in multi-factor authentication (MFA) implementation in cloud environments where WS-Trust is enabled.
-These vulnerabilities could allow attackers to bypass MFA and access cloud applications that use the protocol, notably Microsoft 365.
+Proofpoint researchers recently discovered critical multi-factor authentication (MFA) vulnerabilities for implementation in cloud environments where WS-Trust is enabled.
+These vulnerabilities could allow attackers to bypass Microsoft’s authenticator and access cloud applications that use the protocol, notably Microsoft 365.
 Due to the way Microsoft 365 session login is designed, an attacker could gain full access to the target’s account (including mail, files, contacts, data and more).
-Furthermore, these vulnerabilities could also be used to gain access to various other Microsoft-provided cloud services, including production and development environments such as Azure and Visual Studio.
+Furthermore, these multi-factor authentication vulnerabilities could also be used to gain access to various other Microsoft-provided cloud services, including production and development environments such as Azure and Visual Studio.

 The vulnerabilities were a result of the “inherently insecure protocol” (WS-Trust) as described by Microsoft combined with various bugs in its implementation by the IDPs.
 In some cases, an attacker could spoof his IP address to bypass MFA via a simple request header manipulation.
 In another case, altering the user-agent header caused the IDP to misidentify the protocol and believe it to be using Modern Authentication.
 In all cases, Microsoft logs the connection as “Modern Authentication” due to the exploit pivoting from legacy protocol to the modern one.
 Unaware of the situation and the risks involved, the administrators and security professionals monitoring the tenant would see the connection as made via Modern Authentication.